Discover more from Risk+Progress

 DARPA’s ambitious goals attract the best and brightest from all walks of industry and academia, bringing together diverse talent that otherwise would not have the opportunity to collaborate.
 Research is quite clear on this, diverse teams with diverse knowledge are more effective than homogenous teams.

-DARPA’s independence and flat organizational structure enables the agency to select and cancel projects at will, free from forces that might distract from the mission.
+DARPA’s independence and flat organizational structure enable the agency to select and cancel projects at will, free from forces that might distract from the core mission.
 DARPA can maintain a portfolio of projects while remaining nimble, adaptive, and willing to fail.

 Lastly, DARPA is dedicated to Pasteur’s Quadrant.
-Research funding is commonly divided by its perceived intent.
-Some funds go to “applied science,” or research aimed solely at practical uses, while others go toward “basic science” or the pure quest for fundamental understanding.
+Typically, research funding is divided by its perceived intent.
+Some funds go to “applied science,” or research aimed solely at practical uses, while some go toward “basic science” or the pure quest for fundamental understanding.
 But as Donald Stokes opines in his book, Pasteur’s Quadrant, this is a false dichotomy.

-Rather than being opposed to one another, basic and applied sciences are orthogonal, and there exists a bridge between them.
-Known as Pasteur’s Quadrant, it is named after Louis Pasteur, a scientist who exemplified both the quest for understanding and how that knowledge can be used in practical application.
+Rather than being opposed to one another, basic and applied sciences are orthogonal, and there is a bridge between them known as Pasteur’s Quadrant.
+The quadrant is named after Louis Pasteur, a scientist who exemplified both the quest for understanding and how that knowledge can be used in practical application.

 It would do so using three approaches: